-A common mistake in urbanized areas is to assume travel velocities that are too slow.
+One common mistake in hydrologic analysis of urbanized areas is to assume travel velocities that are too slow.
 Another common error is to not check the runoff peak resulting from only part of the catchment.
 Sometimes a lower portion of the catchment or a highly impervious area produces a larger peak than that computed for the whole catchment.
-This error is most often encountered when the catchment is long or the upper portion contains grassy open land and the lower portion is more developed.
+This error is most often encountered when the catchment is long or when the upper portion contains grassy open land while the lower portion is more developed.